filswan/go-swan-client/README.md

 - `[source-file-name].car`: each source file has a related CAR file

 #### IPFS API
-:bell: This option will merge files under source directory to one car file in output directory using IPFS API.
+:bell: This option will merge files under the source directory to one car file in the output directory using IPFS API.

 :bell: A running **IPFS** node is required.